BuduroesBianca/Matrix-Project/README.md

 6. Set Brightness -> set and save to EEPROM
 7. Set Led Intensity -> set Led Intensity on Game Matrix.
 When this setting is accesed, the whole matrix will light up so the player can set it easily.
 Values between 1-6
 8. Set dificulty -> EASY/MEDIUM/HARD and this value won't pe saved to EEPROM so new users start at level Easy

+## Implementation Details

+- Menu
+  * Different states are declared and changed when the player is navigating through Menu and depending on these states the corresponding pages are displayed.
+  *  The button on the joystick has attached an interrupt function to change between states.
+  *  The current state can be indentified by looking at posMenu and posSubemnu.

+- Game
+  * Food is random generated and then placed on the map
+  * The snake direction is calculated
+  * Snake movement is calculated

+- Snake Movement
+The logic behind this is that we constantly light up the new head and turn off the tail of the snake.
+At the beginning of the game, this is how our snake of length = 3 will look on the matrix: 3(head) - 2 - 1(tail).
+If we move the joystick we have these next cases:
+  * Case 1 - The food is not found:  the current position on te matrix will be the new head, so we replace it with snakelength + 1.
+We have now something like this: 4(new head) - 3 - 2 - 1(tail).
+Immediately after that, we substract each part of the snake => 3(new head) - 2 - 1(new tail) - 0(old tail).
+  * Case 2 - The food is found: we first add 1 by each body part of the snake => 4(head) - 3 - 2(tail) and increment snakeLength.
+After that we repeat the steps from Case 1.
+The result 4(head) - 3 - 2 - 1(tail).